jfreedman0212/freedman.dev/src/content/pages/about.md

 # Work

 At work, I mostly do full-stack web development (largely with React in TypeScript and Java).
-I could say I do it because:
+I _could_ say I enjoy being a generalist because:

 * It's easier for me to help out my team or to fix bugs if I know how everything fits together
 * It makes me more valuable since I can see a feature to completion independently